MMV-Lab/vessel_analysis_3d/README.md

 ## Quick Start

-In general, the analysis pipeline aims to convert segmented 3d vascular structures into statistics, with the consists of 3 steps:
+In general, the analysis pipeline aims to convert segmented 3d vascular structures into statistics, with the following 3 steps:

 1. Binary (segmentation) to preliminary skeleton